Quick links for alcohol and schizophrenia

 What causes schizophrenia?

-Recreational drug and alcohol use is linked to schizophrenia however, researchers are unsure whether drugs and alcohol actually cause schizophrenia and instead believe that people with schizophrenia are more likely to use drugs or alcohol.
+Recreational drug and alcohol use is linked with schizophrenia, however, researchers are unsure whether drugs and alcohol actually cause schizophrenia and instead believe that people with schizophrenia are more likely to use drugs or alcohol.

-Heavy cannabis use is linked to relapse in patients with schizophrenia, so it is believed that people suffering with schizophrenia tend to turn to recreational drugs and alcohol to self-medicate (2).
+Heavy cannabis use is linked to relapse in patients with schizophrenia, so it is believed that people suffering from schizophrenia tend to turn to recreational drugs and alcohol to self-medicate.

 This causes a vicious circle of symptoms, as drugs and alcohol may worsen symptoms of schizophrenia and could also cause the medication to be less effective.